Emergency Stopping the Diesel Generator

 Wrong Approach by Engineers

 The engine room is equipped with hundreds of engine systems.
-Abnormal noise can be suppressed by noise from other machines during operation of the power plant.
+Abnormal noise can be suppressed by noise from other machines during power plant operation.
 If you hear something strange coming from your generator, you might think it’s coming from a nearby machine or machine.
 Don’t ignore even the slightest noise.
 Get a second opinion and stop the engine for checking.

 Smoke